davidrmiller/neural2d/README.md

 A **[pooling layer](http://en.wikipedia.org/wiki/Convolutional_neural_network#Pooling_layer)**
 down-samples the previous layer by finding the average or maximum in patches of source neurons.
 A pooling layer is defined in the topology config file by specifying a pool parameter on a layer.
-Pooling layers can take their input from any other kind of layer of equal depth.
+Pooling layers can take their input from any other kind of layer of equal depth or from a regular layer of depth 1.

 In the topology config syntax, the pool parameter requires the argument "avg" or "max" followed by the operator size, For example, in a convolution network pipeline of depth 20, you might have